gwincr11/Communicating-through-code/book/proposal/proposal.md

 - Identifying focused solutions.
 - Providing insight into how an implementation may evolve.

-Following the path of a team replacing a legacy application with a new application this book will explore tools that can be utilized to break down a domain and better communicate with domain experts.
+Following the path of a team replacing a legacy application with a new application, this book will explore tools that can be utilized to break down a domain and better communicate with domain experts.
 The book will introduce a number of design thinking exercises and explain how they can be applied in different scenarios to help agile developers craft clearer implementations.

 ## What this book will cover:

 - Introduce the concept of design thinking.
 - Introduce the following design thinking methodologies from the perspective of the developer:
     - Stakeholder mapping.
     - Interviewing.
-	- Job shadowing.
+    - Job Shadowing.
     - Rose Bud Thorn.
     - Affinity Mapping.
     - Experience diagramming.
     - Importance/Difficulty matrix.
     - Feature Voting.
     - Creative matrixes.
     - Technical prototyping.
-	- Story boarding UI's
+    - Storyboarding UI's
     - Stakeholder validation.
     - More??
 - Introduce domain driven design concepts:
     - Ubiquitous language.
     - Context bounding.
     - Domain events.
-- Outline effective tools for using design thinking to create ubiqoutous language, bounded contexts and domain events.
+- Outline effective tools for using design thinking to create ubiquitous language, bounded contexts and domain events.
 - Outline rules for effective design thinking on agile teams.
 - Discuss ideas for bringing these methods into teams that are not familiar with design thinking.